C 05 Xmas Eve

 Came the unspeakable Gift;

-the wondrous self-emptying,
+the awesome self-emptying,

-the embodied word,
+the embodied Word,

 the great folly of God;